ttoss/modules/packages/test-utils/README.md

 - `renderHook` from [@testing-library/render-hooks](https://react-hooks-testing-library.com/): a utility for testing custom hooks.
 - `userEvent` from [@testing-library/user-event](https://testing-library.com/docs/ecosystem-user-event/): fire events the same way the user does.

-#### customRender
+#### render

-`customRender` is a method that allows you to render a React component with provided options.
+`render` is a method that allows you to render a React component with provided options.
 Before using it, you need to setup your testing options.

 ```tsx
 // jest.setup.ts